billkendrick/iverba-2/README.md

 the [START] key to begin the game.

 ## Game Screen
-Random letters will appear at the bottom of the screen.
+Random letters will appear in the middle of the screen.
 Above each letter is the scoring value for the letter.
 To the left of each letter is a vertical meter that rises over time.